-The world of work is being profoundly affected by the global COVID-19 (Coronavirus) pandemic.
-In addition to the threat to public health, the economic and social disruption threatens the long-term livelihoods and wellbeing of millions.
+The world of work has been profoundly affected by the global COVID-19 (Coronavirus) pandemic.
+In addition to the threat to public health, the economic and social disruption has threatened the long-term livelihoods and wellbeing of millions.
 Particularly vulnerable to the worst impacts of the crisis are the millions of workers lower down the supply chain – often predominantly women and the primary caregivers in their families and communities.
 These workers, integral to the global economy, are largely part of the hidden workforce of global production and already face poverty wages, dangerous and unsafe working conditions and very few if no social protections.
-Migrant workers in supply chains also face unique risks, as a result of inadequate and crowded living conditions, harsh containment measures and discrimination.
+Migrant workers in supply chains have also faced unique risks, as a result of inadequate and crowded living conditions, harsh containment measures and discrimination.
 This includes workers in supply chains across sectors, for example in the electronics sector and the food and beverage sector.

-Reports on how the outbreak is affecting supply chains and disrupting manufacturing operations around the world are increasing daily.
-Factories across Asia, parts of Europe and Central America are closing or are at risk of closure due to raw materials shortages, reduced orders and public health concerns.
-This section will feature the latest news on the impacts of the COVID-19 outbreak on supply chain workers, vulnerable to job losses, infection and worsening labour conditions.
+Two years on, reports demonstrate how the outbreak continues to affect supply chains and disrupt manufacturing operations around the world.
+This section will feature the latest news on the impacts of the COVID-19 outbreak on supply chain workers, who continue to be vulnerable to job losses, infection and worsening living and labour conditions.

 Wage theft and pandemic profits: The right to a living wage for garment workers

 BHRRC report featuring eight case studies from Cambodia, Myanmar, the Philippines, Bangladesh and Ethiopia, involving allegations of unpaid wages and benefits (wage theft) linked to the COVID-19 pandemic affecting over 9,800 garment workers.

 Millions of garment workers face destitution as fashion brands cancel orders